 What we do know for sure is that the Bible clearly permitted women to prophesy over men (see Joshua 4:4).
 We see women like Nympha who hosted churches in their homes (Col. 4:15).
 We see churches co-led by husband-wife duos like Pricilla and Aquila (Romans 16:3-5).
 We even see women like Junia who are called “apostles” (Romans 16:7).
 Indeed, Deborah not only held court, judging the tribes of Israel, but she led 10,000 men into battle.
 So, how could God allow a female Judge if he eternally designed women to not have authority over men as Complementarians argue?
-Why would the scriptures allow such an “egregious sin” – according to Complementarians – without ever mentioning it as sin?
 And even worse, why would the scriptures so clearly applaud Deborah?
-I believe it’s because, the Complementarian’s design assumptionsimply isn’t true.
-It’s classic eisegesis: bringing hidden assumptions to the text that obscure the meaning.
+Ultimately, I believe it’s because, the Complementarian’s “design assumption” simply isn’t true.
+It’s classic eisegesis: (they bring hidden assumptions to the text that obscures the meaning and creates contradictions.)

-Earlier, we discussed that many complementarians argue that women were eternally designed (before the Fall) to not have authority over a man.
+Once again, the complementation position argues: “women were eternally designed (before the Fall) to not have authority over a man.”
 Yet, in this passage, Paul didn’t use this line of reasoning.
 Rather, he anchored his argument to a specific point in time, Adam and Eve’s sin – NOT God’s design.

 So, to summarize: Paul was writing an emergency letter to his son in the faith.
 The church in Ephesus was already completely bizarre in that, it not only had an abundance of widows, but, it had a ministry for widows!
 Once again, in Roman culture, there was always an over-abundance of men (due to female infanticide).
 And a typical Roman family would have immediately married their daughter to someone new.